WAGO/vscode-server/README.md

 _Currently Edge Controller 750-8303 is prefered beacause this device provides enough CPU power and RAM for the connection.
 Other devices will work, but are slower to connect etc._

-There are some known issues.
-Please read the issue tracker.

-Updates can/may be found in issue tracker 'Backlog' entry.

 ## Building the IPK's

 Using Wago SDK we can build the two IPK's with selecting _'core -> gcc libraries -> libatomic_' and 'Shell & Console Tools -> Busibox -> Coreutils -> readlink' and '_Enable canonicalization by following all symlinks (-f)_'.